snrnats/doc-centre/docfx_project/pro/api/shipments/editing_shipment_groups.md

 ## Locking and Unlocking Shipment Groups

-Locking a shipment group means that you can no longer make changes to it.
-This ensures that no-one can make changes to the group inadvertently.
-In addition, you can only get collection notes for locked shipment groups.
+Locking a shipment group means that it can no longer be edited.
+You can only get collection notes for locked shipment groups.

 > [!NOTE]
 > For more information on getting collection notes, see the [Getting Collection Notes](/pro/api/shipments/getting_collection_notes.html) page.

 ### Locking Shipment Groups

 You can lock shipment groups using the **Lock Shipment Group** endpoint.
-To call the **Lock Shipment Group** endpoint, send a `POST` request to `https://api.sorted.com/pro/shipment_groups/{reference}/lock`, where `{reference}` is the unique reference of the group you want to lock.
+To call **Lock Shipment Group**, send a `POST` request to `https://api.sorted.com/pro/shipment_groups/{reference}/lock`, where `{reference}` is the unique reference of the group you want to lock.

 PRO locks the group and returns a standard resource result object with links to the shipment group that was updated.